Tingting0618/HomeBreeze/README.md

-# Home Breeze (Zillow & Compass.com Clone)
+# Home Breeze (Zillow/Compass Clone) - Front End Web Application [React, React-Bootstrap, CSS]

-This project is to build a web application that helps people to find their next home.
+This project is to design, build and deliver an interactive experience connecting potential home buyers and sellers.

+- Features:
+  - Implemented a fuzzy search engine to match user search keywords
+  - Developed a reusable MVP template for a marketplace web application with React

 ### Landing Page